Symas/containers/README.md

 * Symas has, for over a decade, built, maintained, and commercially supported the OpenLDAP codebase.
-* All our work on OpenLDAP has always been, and will always be open source.
-We are a [commercial support comany](mailto:support@symas.com), here if and when you need us.
+* All our work on OpenLDAP has always been, and will always be open-source.
+We are a [commercial support company](mailto:support@symas.com), here if and when you need us.
 * We commit to promptly publish new versions of this image using our automated systems for every release of the software going forward.